wuxxin/infra-shared/README.md

         - using container and nspawn labels for dynamic configuration
     - **DNS Resolver**: `unbound`
         - using container for local DNSSEC capable recursive DNS-Resolver
-- `authority.py` - TLS Certificate-Authority, functions for TLS Certificates and SSH-Provision
-- `tools.py` - SSH copy/deploy/execute functions, Jinja Templating, local and remote Salt-Call
-- `build.py` - build Embedded-OS Images and IOT Images
-    - **Raspberry Extras** - U-Boot and UEFI Bios Files for Rpi3 and Rpi4
-    - **Openwrt Linux** - Network Device Distribution for Router and other network devices
-- `serve_once.py` - serve a HTTPS path once, use STDIN for config and payload, STDOUT for request_body
-- `write_removeable.py` - write image to removable storage specified by serial_number
-- `port_forward.py` - request a port forwarding so that serve-port is reachable on public-port
-- `from_git.sh` - clone and update from a git repository with ssh, gpg keys and known_hosts from STDIN

 #### Technologies